-Enter the FEIN from page 1 of federal Form 1065.
+Enter the FEIN from page 1 of the federal Form 1120S.
 Montana uses the FEIN for identification purposes.
-If the partnership changed its FEIN during the tax year, please include a statement with the tax return that identifies the previous FEIN.

-Schedule K-1 and Partner Information
+Schedule K-1 and Shareholder Information

-The partnership has to include with the Form PR-1 a Montana Schedule K-1 for each partner.
+The S corporation has to include with the Form CLT-4S a Montana Schedule K-1 for each shareholder.
 Enter the number of included Montana Schedule(s) K-1.
-Also enter the number of resident, nonresident and other types of partners.
-An example of an other type of partner is a partner that is a foreign C corporation.
+Also enter the number of resident, nonresident and other types of shareholders.
+An example of an other type of shareholder is a foreign C corporation that administers the assets of an employee pension plan trust.